jthies/phist/README.md

 `builtin' kernel lib is used.
 For better performance, one should use the optional third-party libraries (TPLs) ParMETIS (for repartitioning the matrix) and ColPack (for enabling intra-node parallelism in CARP-CG), or switch to ghost+TPLs.
-Note that we currently do not support the use of GPUs/Xeon PHI even with ghost as kernel lib.
+Note that we currently do not support the use of GPUs/Xeon Phi even with ghost as kernel lib.

 --------------------------------------
 # Dependencies and optional packages #